vitorjrodrigues/tank-control-cpp/README.md

   - L- on P9_16
   - R+ on P8_19
   - R- on P8_13
+- Find your LSPEED and RSPEED motor feedback pins
+- Connect these on their respective Beaglebone Black pins
+  - LSPEED on P9_15
+  - RSPEED on P9_12
 - Connect your Beaglebone Black to your network source (Cable or Antenna)
 - Connect your power supply (not needed if connected on USB cable)